dotarj/protobuf-net-data/README.md

 # Release History / Changelog

+#### 2.0.5.480 - July 2 2012
+* New feature ProtoDataWriterOptions to specify handling of zero-length arrays and computed columns.
+* Bug fix for an issue where an exception would be thrown when serializing char column values (issue #15).

 #### 2.0.4.480 - June 27 2012
-* Bug fix for an issue where ProtoDataWriter incorrectly assumed all IDataReader schema tables have an 'Expression' column ( issue #12 ).
+* Bug fix for an issue where ProtoDataWriter incorrectly assumed all IDataReader schema tables have an 'Expression' column (issue #12).

 #### 2.0.3.480 - March 16 2012
-* Bug fix for an issue where computed columns were serialized ( issue #11 ).
+* Bug fix for an issue where computed columns were serialized (issue #11).

 #### 2.0.2.480 - February 18 2012
 * Extracted IDataSerializerEngine to make mocking and dependency injection easier.

 #### 2.0.1.480 - January 11 2012
 * Upgraded to protobuf-net 2.0.0.480.
-* Fixed an issue saving floats and doubles ( issue #10 ).
+* Fixed an issue saving floats and doubles (issue #10).

 #### 2.0.1.470 - December 8 2011
-* Upgraded to protobuf-net 2.0.0.470 ( issue #9 ).
+* Upgraded to protobuf-net 2.0.0.470 (issue #9).
 * Version number had to incremented unfortunately due to me uploading a broken package to NuGet.org (version numbers can't be reused).

 #### 2.0.0.452 - November 1 2011